miguelperez94/miguelperez94/README.md

 ### About me 👋

 I am Miguel Pérez, a current graduate student of the University of Chicago's [Master in Computational Analysis and Public Policy](https://capp.uchicago.edu/).
-Previously I have worked at the intersection of data science and microeconomics as a consultant at the private sector and the World Bank.
+Previously, I  worked at the intersection of data science and microeconomics as a consultant in the private sector and at the World Bank.

-For more information, please reach me at my [email](mailto:maperez13@uc.cl) or by [LinkedIn](https://www.linkedin.com/in/miguelperezrodriguez94/).
+For more information, feel free to contact me via [email](mailto:maperez13@uc.cl) or connect with me on [LinkedIn](https://www.linkedin.com/in/miguelperezrodriguez94/).

 ### Languages and Tools